 How to Improve Procurement Efficiency

-Procurement was once known for imposing clunky purchasing processes, but in recent years many teams have managed to successfully shake off this long-outdated reputation.
+Procurement was once known for imposing clunky purchasing processes.
+In recent years, however, many teams have managed to successfully shake off this long-outdated reputation.

-Increasingly, procurement professionals are lauded for their innovation, creativity, agility, and cost-saving initiatives, not to mention the crucial role they play in driving diversity and sustainability within the supply chain.
+Procurement professionals are now celebrated for their innovation, creativity, agility, and cost-saving initiatives.
+And let’s not forget the crucial role they play in driving diversity and sustainability within the supply chain.

 8 Steps to Improve Procurement Efficiency

 When it comes to improving procurement efficiency, though, a sourcing hero’s work is never truly done.
-Far from sitting back and accepting its elevated position within the business, the profession must make a long-term and ongoing commitment to accelerating its sourcing processes.
+Instead of sitting back, the profession must make a long-term and ongoing commitment to sharpening its sourcing processes.

 1. Identify inefficient processes